MF Global customers to seek subpoenas for Corzine, others

 Reuters reported in September that prosecutors are close to wrapping up a criminal inquiry and are unlikely to file criminal charges.

-Koutoulas said he will also seek to subpoena MF Global General Counsel Laurie Ferber and former Treasurer Edith O‘Brien, as well as Christine Serwinski, former finance chief at MF’s North American brokerage.
+In addition to Corzine, Steenkamp and Abelow, Koutoulas said he will seek to subpoena MF Global General Counsel Laurie Ferber and former Treasurer Edith O‘Brien, as well as Christine Serwinski, former finance chief at MF’s North American brokerage.

 Koutoulas, a fund manager who leads the grassroots coalition, on Monday told Reuters that Corzine should be forced to face “the customers he stole from” under oath.